pivotalservices/offline-pcf-install-kit/README.md

 fly -t kit trigger-job -j download-hdd-files/tile-collector
 ```

+**Note:  The `online-workflow.sh` script runs all of the above commands in sequence,
+and can be run as a single command to download and package things up to this point.
+You can run the `cleanup.sh` script to destroy the docker images, concourse data,
+and volumes (but nothing in the `kit/` directory) in order to perform a clean run.**

 ### Save Additional Docker Images

 If you're bringing in additional pipelines with tasks that are based on images other